bluesky-social/osprey-atproto/README.md

 ### What is Osprey?

-Osprey is [Discord's](https://discord.com/) open-source event stream decisions engine and analysis UI designed to investigate and take automatic action on events and their properties as they happen in real-time.
-Originally developed internally at Discord to combat spam, abuse, botting, and scripting across our platform, Osprey has now been open-sourced to help other platforms facing similar challenges.
+[Osprey](https://github.com/roostorg/osprey) is [ROOST's](https://roost.tools/) open-source event stream decisions engine and analysis UI designed to investigate and take automatic action on events and their properties as they happen in real-time.
+Originally developed internally at [Discord](https://discord.com/) to combat spam, abuse, botting, and scripting across our platform, Osprey has now been open-sourced to help other platforms facing similar challenges.

 Osprey is a library for processing actions through human written rules and outputting labels, webhooks back to an API and other sinks.
 It